DungeonMaestro215/LED_Project/README.md

 * Saving configurations
 * Do something if brightness control is >1
 * Multiple effects!
+* Inverted Fire effect

+*** Audio Visualzing ***
+* Copy over visualization stuff from Pi 4
+* Get visualizer to work with Raspotify
+* Get Raspotify and visualizer to work with bluetooth 🤢
+* Need long MicroUSB to 3.5mm audio cable (?)
+* Setup Neopixel for the visualizer
+* Possible issues:
+    * Will it work headless...? (github says maybe not)
+    * Is the refresh rate going to be okay?

 Default calls for effects (which work!)
 fill: